 |Claire Chase, flute, Jacob Greenberg, piano||12:51|

 |05||Glacier for solo bass flute|

 |Claire Chase, flute||5:10|

-Virtuoso flutist and Executive Director of the International Contemporary Ensemble (ICE) Claire Chase releases her second solo CD on New Focus, featuring her stunning performances of some of the towering works from the modern flute repertoire by Pierre Boulez, Kaija Saariaho, Elliott Carter, Franco Donatoni, and Dai Fujikura.
+Virtuoso flutist and Founder and former artistic and executive director of the International Contemporary Ensemble (ICE) Claire Chase releases her second solo CD on New Focus, featuring her stunning performances of some of the towering works from the modern flute repertoire by Pierre Boulez, Kaija Saariaho, Elliott Carter, Franco Donatoni, and Dai Fujikura.
 She is joined by other ICE members, including pianist Jacob Greenberg and clarinetist Joshua Rubin.